h4de5/home-assistant-vimar/README.md

 See installation guides [Home-Assistant.io](http://home-assistant.io/)

-### installation (linux)
+### installation

+1. locate the path to your home-assistant configuration (usually the place that holds your configuration.yaml)
-1. create a the following directory within your home-assistant config folder:
+2. create a the following directory within your home-assistant config folder:
    > `mkdir custom_components`
-2. go there
+3. go there
    > `cd custom_components`
-3. clone this repository
+4. clone this repository
    > `git clone git@github.com:h4de5/home-assistant-vimar.git vimar_platform`

+You will end up with something like this:

+> on docker/hassio: `/config/custom_components/vimar_platform/`

+> on hassbian/virtualenv: `/home/homeassistant/.homeassistant/custom_components/vimar_platform/`

+### configuration

 example configuration to put into `configuration.yaml`: